apache/accumulo-website/_docs-unreleased/getting-started/clients.md

 For more example code, see the [batch writing and scanning example](https://github.com/apache/accumulo-examples/blob/master/docs/batch.md).

-At this time, there is no client side isolation support for the BatchScanner.
+At this time, there is no client side isolation support for the [BatchScanner].
-You may consider using the WholeRowIterator with the BatchScanner to achieve isolation.
+You may consider using the [WholeRowIterator] with the BatchScanner to achieve isolation.
 The drawback of this approach is that entire rows are read into memory on the server side.
 If a row is too big, it may crash a tablet server.